Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

     Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Locked*
     Indication whether the attribute set is currently undergoing maintenance or not.
-If the toggle is enabled, the attribute set is locked and there cannot be edited.
-This toggle is intended for informative purposes only.
+If the toggle is enabled, the attribute set is locked and therefore cannot be edited.
+The toggle status cannot be modified here, as it is intended for informational purposes only.

 - *Entity type*
     Click the drop-down list to edit the entity type.
 All available entity types are displayed in the list.